joefallon/KissMVC/README.md

 are kept in this file along with any application specific application configuration except for the routes.
-*   **WebsiteName/config/routes.php** - The routes file contains single method that returns a presenter based on the first URL parameter after the domain.
-If no URL parameter is given, then the default (index) presenter is returned.
+*   **WebsiteName/config/routes.php** - The routes file contains single method that returns a Controller based on the first URL parameter after the domain.
+If no URL parameter is given, then the default (index) Controller is returned.

 ![Application Configuration](http://i.imgur.com/3sUuTr1.png)